tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 * the transaction excess has a valid signature.
 * the transaction excess is a valid public key.
 This proves that:
   $$ \Sigma \left( \mathrm{inputs} - \mathrm{outputs} - \mathrm{fees} \right) = 0 $$
+* check if a newly received block for [cut-through].
+If a block contains already spent outputs, reject that block.

 `Rejected` transactions are dropped silently.